Ketzzz-dev/Ketzzz-dev/README.md

 # 👨‍💻 About Me

-Hi, I'm a CS student who's diving into game development and systems programming.
+Hey!
+I'm a CS student getting into game dev and systems programming.

-I love building things from scratch and experimenting with gameplay mechanics.
+I like building stuff from the ground up and messing around with gameplay ideas.

-Currently, exploring game design, Rust, and low-level graphics.
+Right now, I’m exploring game design and low-level graphics.
+I also dabble in music composition and a bit of 3D modeling on the side.

 # 📁 Projects